 If you own your property and are interested in renting out a room in your home to a lodger, the Government’s Rent a Room Scheme lets you earn up to a threshold of £4,250 per year tax-free, which could prove to be really handy if money’s tight.

 Chesney also got himself out of trouble by looking for new work opportunities.
-If you want to retrain or change jobs, why not head over to our Jobs’ section for advice and support?

 Is there any other help?